February 6, 2014

 This recall is in response to an FDA test in April that showed salmonella in a product manufactured on April 3.
 Although there was only one positive test, the company is issuing the recall as a precaution.

-Visit the recall page on the Natura website for information on how to request a refund if you have these products or call 800-224-6123 for further assistance.
+Visit the recall page on the FDA website for more information or call Natura at 800-224-6123 for further assistance.

 Great Life Performance Pet Products has asked retailers to pull two products from store shelves.
 Great Life Grain Free Buffalo and Dr. E's Grain Free Buffalo are not recalled, but the company issued a voluntary withdrawal because of a strange smell.